SandraRudeloff/Framework_Food_Safety/content/Framework Cards/Population-based food consumption surveys.md

 # Advantages & Limitations
 ## Advantages
-- Recruitment of control persons for case-control studies in outbreak investigations is generally viewed as being time and resource intensive
+- recruitment of control persons for case-control studies in outbreak investigations is generally viewed as being time and resource intensive
   -> food consumption survey offer an alternative that can be pre-collected and quickly analyzed when an outbreak happens @rosner.etal2020

 ## Limitations